caseyrfsmith/cts-super-simple-kg-machine/README.md

 - Cost depends on number of documents and batch size
 - Typical cost: $0.01-0.05 for ~50 documents

+You will likely need to edit the prompts for your own use.

 ## Output format

 The builder generates `graph-data.json` in this format: